An Introduction to Blood Results in Clinical Practice for HCAs

 Aims / objectives

-- Identify normal blood result values
+- Identify normal reference ranges for commonly requested blood tests.

 Course programme